-Long haul trip on buses, trains and motorbikes
+Long haul trips on buses, trains, and motorbikes

-When you’re a backpacker, you usually choose the cheapest mode of transportation, so you’ll definitely go for that 12 hour train ride in India or the 25 hour bus to cross the Laos and Vietnam border… you will end up just sitting or sleeping for about 10% of your trip!
+When you’re a backpacker, you usually choose the cheapest mode of transportation, so you’ll go for that12-hour train ride in India or the the25-hour bus to cross the Laos and Vietnam border… you will end up just sitting or sleeping for about 10% of your trip!

-Even being a passenger on a 10 hour/day motorbike trip in the North Vietnam can easily turn into a week of inactivity, while someone is enjoying the sweeps and curves of mountain roads.
+Even being a passenger on a10-hour/day motorbike trip in North Vietnam can easily turn into a week of inactivity, while someone is enjoying the sweeps and curves of mountain roads.
 Thanks a lot, Jonathan Howe!!!

 No Regular Exercise — The “Bus Potato”

-Before your backpacking trip you had a gym membership and you thought that you could keep burning off calories by just walking and carrying your 15 kg backpack…forget it!
-In backpacking reality this often don’t happen because it’s too hot to walk or just too cheap not to take a rickshaw or tuk-tuk.
+Before your backpacking trip, you had a gym membership and you thought that you could keep burning off calories by just walking and carrying your 15 kg backpack…forget it!
+In backpacking reality, this often doesn’t happen because it’s too hot to walk or just too cheap not to take a rickshaw or tuk-tuk.

-It’s hard to go and workout if you have limited time in each city unless you’re exceptionally dedicated and really good at time management and most of all don’t have a hangover from the night before.
+It’s hard to go work output if you have limited time in each city unless you’re exceptionally dedicated and good at time management and most of all don’t have a hangover from the night before.